Types of surgery for bowel cancer

 To give the bowel time to heal, the surgeon may want to make a temporary colostomy or ileostomy.
 This opening from the bowel leads to the surface of the abdomen and is called a stoma.
 You collect waste matter from the bowel into a special bag over the opening.
 You have another operation to repair the stoma after a few months.
 If you have a lot of your bowel or rectum removed, the surgeon may have to make a permanent stoma, but most people don't need this.
-They will discuss this with you before the operation.
+The surgeon will discuss this with you before the operation.

 In the past few years surgeons have been developing keyhole surgery to remove early stage bowel tumours.
 This type of operation is called a laparoscopic resection.
 This type of surgery should now be available in all NHS hospitals treating bowel cancer.

 You can view and print the quick guides for all the pages in the treating bowel cancer section.

 The type of operation you have will depend on